 Internationally, as of 2002, the Dutch fulmar research was expanded to all countries around the North Sea as a project under the Save the North Sea (SNS) program.
+Main initiators of the SNS campaign were the Keep Sweden Tidy Foundation and KIMO (see Chpt.
+9).
 SNS was co-funded by EU Interreg IIIB over period 2002-2004 and aimed to reduce littering in the North Sea area by increasing stakeholder awareness.
 The fulmar acted as the symbol of the SNS campaign.
 The SNS fulmar study was published by Van Franeker et al. (2005).
 Findings strongly supported the important role of shipping (incl. fisheries) in the marine litter issue.
-For further publications of the SNS fulmar study see e.g. Save the North Sea (2004), Van Franeker (2004b,c), Edwards (2005), Guse et al. (2005), Olsen (2005).
+For further publications of the SNS fulmar study see e.g. Save the North Sea (2004), Van Franeker (2004b,c), Edwards (2005), Guse et al. (2005) and Olsen (2005).
 After completion of the European SNS project, the international work was continued through CSR awards from the NYK Group Europe Ltd and support from Chevron Upstream Europe.
 These funds contributed to further North Sea EcoQO wide updates in reports (Van Franeker & the SNS Fulmar Study Group 2013), including peer reviewed scientific publications on the EcoQO methods with data up to 2007 (Van Franeker et al. 2011) and 2012 (Van Franeker & Law 2015).
-These awards were used also to promote fulmar work in other areas of the world such as Ireland (Acampora et al. 2016), the Faroe Islands (Van Franeker 2012), Iceland (Kühn & Van Franeker 2012), Svalbard (Trevail et al. 2015), Atlantic Canada (Bond et al. 2014), the Canadian Arctic (Mallory et al. 2006; Mallory 2008; Provencher et al. 2009; Poon et al. 2017; Avery-Gomm et al. 2018) and the Pacific (Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014; Terepocki et al. 2017) and to explore the potential use of other marine species for ingestion monitoring as intended in the European Marine Strategy Framework Directive (Bravo Rebolledo et al. 2013; Foekema et al. 2013; Matiddi et al. 2017; van Franeker et al. 2018).
-The most recent international overview of the monitoring of plastics in stomach contents of fulmars in the North Sea area includes data up to 2014 (Intermediate Assessment OSPAR 2017).
-A second intermediate assessment using data up to 2016 has been prepared and will likely be published by OSPAR in 2019.
-Currently there is no funding dedicated to international coordination and integrated data analysis and reporting.
+These awards were used also to promote fulmar work in other areas of the world such as Ireland (Acampora et al. 2016), the Faroe Islands (Van Franeker 2012), Iceland (Kühn & Van Franeker 2012), Svalbard (Trevail et al. 2015), Atlantic Canada (Bond et al. 2014), the Canadian Arctic (Mallory et al. 2006; Mallory 2008; Provencher et al. 2009; Poon et al. 2017; Avery-Gomm et al. 2018; Baak et al. 2020) and the Pacific (Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014; Terepocki et al. 2017) and to explore the potential use of other marine species for ingestion monitoring as intended in the European MSFD (Bravo Rebolledo et al. 2013; Foekema et al. 2013; Matiddi et al. 2017; van Franeker et al. 2018; Kühn et al. 2020b).
+The most recent international overview of the monitoring of plastics in stomach contents of fulmars in the North Sea area includes data up to 2016 (Intermediate Assessment, OSPAR 2019).
+A third intermediate assessment using data up to 2018 has been prepared and will likely be published by OSPAR in 2021.
+Currently there is no structural funding dedicated to international coordination and integrated data analysis and reporting.